gbadev-org/tonc/content/tte.md

 CSI n1;n2 ... letter
 ```

 _CSI_ here is the ASCII code for the <dfn>command sequence indicator</dfn>, which in this case is the escape character (27, 0x1B or 033) followed by '\['.
 The letter at the end denotes the kind of formatting code, and _n1_, _n2_ … are the formatting parameters.
-Wikipedia has a nice overview of the standard set [here](http://en.wikipedia.org/wiki/ANSI_escape_code) and there's another one at [http://local.wasp.uwa.edu.au/\~pbourke/dataformats/vt100/](http://local.wasp.uwa.edu.au/~pbourke/dataformats/vt100/).
+Wikipedia has a nice overview of the standard set [here](https://en.wikipedia.org/wiki/ANSI_escape_code) and there's another one here: [VT100 commands and control sequences](https://web.archive.org/web/20080813073220/http://local.wasp.uwa.edu.au/~pbourke/dataformats/vt100/).
 Note that not all of the codes are supported in the devkitPro libraries.
 The ones you'll encounter most are the following:

 <div class="lblock">
   <table id="tbl:vt100" border=1 cellpadding=2 cellspacing=0>